Scottish Welfare Fund

 We created the Scottish Welfare Fund (SWF) to provide a safety net for people on low incomes.
 It is a national scheme that helps Scottish households in need.

-Between April 2013 and June 2018, the SWF helped 306,305 individual households with awards totaling £173 million.
+From 1 April 2013 until 30 September 2019, 357,350 individual households in Scotland have been helped with awards totalling £219.2 million.
 A third of households were families with children, while just over half were single-person households with no children.

 There are two types of grants in the Scottish Welfare Fund: